-- give a copy of the contact lens prescription to the patient at the end of the contact lens fitting — even if the patient doesn’t ask for it.
-You may provide the prescription digitally if the patient agrees to get it digitally instead of on paper, and if the patient also agrees to the specific method (for example, e-mail, text, or portal), and if the electronic prescription can be accessed, downloaded, and printed by the patient.
+- immediately give a copy of the contact lens prescription to the patient at the end of the contact lens fitting — even if the patient doesn’t ask for it.
+You may provide the prescription digitally if the patient agrees to get it digitally instead of on paper, and if the patient also agrees to the specific delivery method (for example, e-mail, text, or portal), and if the electronic prescription can be accessed, downloaded, and printed by the patient.
 You also must keep records or proof that a patient agreed to digital delivery for at least three years.
 If you provide the prescription via portal, access to the prescription should remain available as long as the prescription is valid.

 - if you provided a digital copy of the prescription, keep records or proof for at least three years that it was sent, received, or made accessible, downloadable and printable.
 You may ask for a patient’s permission to get a digital copy of the prescription before the examination.
-If the patient doesn’t agree to a digital copy, you have to give them a printed copy and ask for a confirmation of receipt.
+If the patient doesn’t agree to a digital copy, you have to give them a printed copy immediately following the fitting and ask for a confirmation of receipt.

 You cannot require patients to:

 in exchange for a copy of the contact lens prescription.

 You may require a patient to pay for the eye exam, fitting, and evaluation before giving them a copy of the contact lens prescription, but only if you also require immediate payment from a patient whose eye exams show no need for glasses, contact lenses, or other corrective eye care products.
 Proof of insurance coverage counts as payment for purposes of this requirement.

 You cannot disown liability or responsibility for the accuracy of an eye examination.

 You must give the contact lens prescription to anyone who is designated to act on behalf of the patient, including contact lens sellers, within 40 business hours (unless it is invalid or expired).